kenneth-ge/LANShare/README.md

 Local area network file sharing program LANShare, using UDP broadcasting and TCP.
 Written in JavaFX (& rewritten in Qt, although not in this repo)

+Much faster and more energy-efficient than uploading and redownloading, doesn't require any additional hardware, doesn't even require a USB port for a flash drive!

 ## Mac commands:
 Run the following command, replacing `/path/to/application.app` with the actual path to the downloaded application file: `xattr -cr /path/to/application.app`